nelsonfigueroa/nelson.cloud/content/posts/2022_02_48_retaliating_against_metamask_scammers.md

 I guess they caught on LOL.
 They blocked my IP address from sending requests, so I simply changed changed my IP address and carried on.

+Using [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) I was able to see that this IP address originates from Russia, which I thought was interesting.

+{{< figure src="/retaliating_against_metamask_scammers/little_snitch.png" alt="Little Snitch connection to Russia" >}}

 ## Final Thoughts

 I hate scammers.
 I hope I made their lives difficult.